 My dog or cat jumped the fence and got picked up by animal control as an animal at larger – how much trouble am I in?

-The first time your feline or canine escape artist gets away your animal will be given a free ride home as long as it is currently registered and Animal Control is able to identify the owner and make contact with them in a reasonable time after picking the animal up.
+The first time your feline or canine escape artist gets away your animal may be given a free ride home as long as it is currently registered and Animal Control is able to identify the owner and make contact with them in a reasonable time after picking the animal up.
+This is the Animal Control Officer's discretion.
 If it happens again, you will be subject to the impound fees as specified in the resolution and possible fines and other penalties.

 NUISANCE / DANGEROUS ANIMAL